hestiaAI/website.template/src/site/blog/editorial/en/the-twitter-experience-first-episode.md

 image: /assets/media/eyeballs_twitter_blog_first-episode.png
 image_caption: Photo by [Ravi Sharma](https://unsplash.com/@ravinepz?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)
-lead: If you want to know how I ended up being a guinea pig for the great project The Eyeballs and follow my first steps in the labyrinth of data that Twitter has accumulated on me, it's here.
+lead: If you want to know how I ended up being a guinea pig for The Eyeballs' project and follow my first steps in the labyrinth of data that Twitter has accumulated on me, it's right here.
 post_categories:
   - news
 post_authors: